zombodb/zombodb/README.md

 ## What am I Reading?

 This is the `master` branch of ZomboDB.
 It simply serves as a landing page to learn about ZomboDB.
-Documentation is availble here and within each version branch.
+Documentation is available here and within each version branch.

 The current version of ZomboDB is `v5.6.4-1.0.0_beta1`.